 Hopkinsville Electric System (HES) is a municipal not-for-profit corporation established by Kentucky statute and city ordinance.
-June 11, 2017 will mark the 75th anniversary of our municipal electric system in Hopkinsville.
+June 11, 2023 marked the 81st anniversary of our municipal electric system in Hopkinsville.
 HES is one of over two thousand municipal public power systems in our nation.
-HES serves the “old” boundaries of the city limits and approximately 13,000 residential, commercial and industrial customers within our service area, with an average residential electric usage of approximately 1,200 kilowatt hours per month.
+HES serves the “old” boundaries of the city limits and approximately 13,000 residential, commercial and industrial customers within our service area, with an average residential electric usage of approximately 1,100 kilowatt hours per month.

 HES does not generate electricity.
 All electricity distributed by HES is purchased from the Tennessee Valley Authority (TVA).
 Through a renewable 5-year contract, HES is required to purchase all its power requirements from TVA.
 TVA also serves as the regulator of its distributors such as HES through the power contract.
 All HES rates and service policies must be approved by TVA.
-HES has some of the lowest electric rates among the 154 TVA power distributors.
+HES has some of the lowest electric rates among the 153 TVA power distributors and in the western Kentucky region.

 To keep our community connected and competitive in a global economy, in 1999 HES created EnergyNet Internet services.
 Since that time, EnergyNet has continually improved the residential and business internet services it offers and is known for its quality service.